24 Best Website Feedback Tools for 2025

 18. Google Forms

-If you’re looking for a more simple website feedback tool, this might be your go-to.
+If you’re looking for a simpler website feedback tool, this might be your go-to.

 Key features: